benmvp/slides/2020/jsconfhi/perfect-lib.md

 </div>

 NOTES:
-- So now you're making the fix or development the new feature
+- So now you're making the fix or developing the new feature
   - What makes that go fastest?
-- **`CONTRIBUTING.md`** - Provides clear guidelines on how to developers can contribute to the library
+- **`CONTRIBUTING.md`** - Provides clear guidelines on how to developers can contribute to the library (more hands make light work)
-- **`.nvmrc`** - Locks down your version of Node with NVM so that everyone's using the same version
+- **`.nvmrc`** - Locks down the version of Node with NVM so that everyone's using the same version
-- **`.prettierrc.json`** - Prettier formats your code the same way for everyone so no arguments
+- **`.prettierrc.json`** - Prettier provides consistent formatting for everyone
+  * No time wasted arguing of code format
+  * Also makes developing faster cuz your editor can auto-format with Prettier
-- **`pull_request_template.md`** - Ensures that the correct format is followed for PRs, including necessary info
+- **`pull_request_template.md`** - Ensures that the correct format is followed for PRs and includes necessary info
 - **`CODE_OF_CONDUCT.md`** - Covers everything to make sure everyone is behaving properly
-- These are all basically communication files to streamline the process
+- These are all various communication files to streamline the process

 /////
 <!-- .slide: data-background="url(../../img/perfect-lib/russ-ward-18MJRuL4tUE-plasma-cutter-unsplash.jpg) no-repeat center" data-background-size="cover" -->